 INTREPID II: International Research Programme on Psychoses In Diverse Settings

-INTREPID II is a research programme to study the epidemiology, phenomenology, aetiology and outcome of psychotic disorders in diverse settings.
-It builds on previously-developed methods for the study of schizophrenia and other psychoses from the INTREPID I pilot study.
+INTREPID II is a research programme to study the incidence, phenomenology, aetiology, and outcome of psychotic disorders in diverse settings.
+It builds on previously developed methods for the study of schizophrenia and other psychoses in the INTREPID I pilot study.

 The overall aim of this five-year research programme is to investigate the variability - in incidence, presentation, outcome, and impact - of psychotic disorders in three diverse countries: India, Nigeria, and Trinidad.
 It consists of four inter-connected studies, designed to investigate: (1) the incidence and presentation of untreated psychotic disorders in each site and associated risk factors; (2) the 2-year course and outcome of psychotic disorders and associated factors; (3) help-seeking and the impact of psychotic disorders on individuals and families, using a combination of quantitative and qualitative approaches; and (4) the types and prevalence of physical health problems and related risk markers.